itsjavi/template-react-component-library/README.md

 To publish your package, uncomment the necessary steps in the different .github/workflows/publish-*.yml files.
 It's also recommended to read this guide: https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry

+The `PACKAGE_REGISTRY_TOKEN` secret is only needed when you need to install other private packages from your GitHub Packages registry, which `GITHUB_TOKEN` does not provide access to.

+You'll also need to update `.npmrc`, and remove `publishConfig` from `package.json` if you are publishing to NPM as a public package.

 ## React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.